 We don’t care enough about the goal.
 Sometimes we bite off more than our motivation can conquer.
 The easy fix for this is to choose what really matters and focus on that.
 If you’re lukewarm about the goal, just skip it.
 Avoid taking on goals and projects that aren’t exciting to you.
 Your time is precious.

 We lack self-confidence.
 When we expect to fail, we don’t want to get started.
-Why we sign up to get out feelings hurt?
+Why would we sign up to get our feelings hurt?
 Building self-confidence will allow you to be more successful by giving you the confidence to try in the first place.

 We like our distractions too much.
 Eating salad isn’t as much fun as eating French fries.
 Practicing piano isn’t as much fun as watching The Good Place.
 Distractions can be goal killers.
 Set aside time to indulge in your distractions after your work is done.

 We lack self-esteem.
-Sometimes, we don’t think we deserve to be successful.
+Sometimes, deep down we don’t think we deserve to be successful.
 (This is so juicy there is a whole podcast episode in this sentence so I am coming back to that!)
 So, we find ways to sabotage ourselves and excuses to quit.
-Believe that you deserve what you’re trying to achieve, and you’ll be encouraged to keep trying t0o achieve it.
+Believe that you deserve what you’re trying to achieve, and you’ll be encouraged to keep trying to achieve it.

 We lack responsibility.
 It’s easy to blame others for our setbacks.
 To be successful and fulfilled, you must own your life, your failures, and your successes.
-No one is coming in on a white horse to rescue you or to do the work for you.
+No one is riding up on a white horse to rescue you or to do the work for you.
 Your success is up to you.

 Why do YOU Give Up?

 Why do you give up?
 Once you can answer that question accurately, you can create a plan to overcome it.